-Dubai Civil Aviation Authority Participates In Dubai Helishow 2024
+Dubai Civil Aviation Authority Participates in Dubai HeliShow 2024

 Date

-Increase the growth rate of helicopter landing pads in Dubai reached 25% by the third quarter of 2024 compared to 2023.

-Dubai, UAE, 24 October 2024 - The Dubai Civil Aviation Authority (DCAA) is participating in the Dubai HeliShow 2024, the only dedicated event in the Middle East for helicopter and unmanned aerial vehicle (UAV) technology and operations.
-The event, held under the patronage of His Highness sheikh Mohammed bin Rashid Al Maktoum, Vice President & Prime Minister of the UAE, and ruler of Dubai, will take place from October 22 to 24 at Skydive Dubai.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 23 October 2024 - The Dubai Civil Aviation Authority (DCAA) is participating in the Dubai HeliShow 2024, the only dedicated event in the Middle East for helicopter and unmanned aerial vehicle (UAV) technology and operations.
+The event, held under the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President & Prime Minister of the UAE, and Ruler of Dubai, will take place from October 22 to 24 at Skydive Dubai.

 The latest data released by the DCAA indicates that the percentage increase in helicopter landing pads in Dubai reached 25% by the third quarter of 2024 compared to 2023.
 This reflects significant growth in infrastructure to support the city's increasing aviation needs.